coreos/vault-operator/doc/user/vault-ui.md

 hack/tls-gen.sh
 ```

-With the above secrets the `vaules.yaml` file should be modified to look like:
+Using the secrets listed above, modify the `values.yaml` file:

 ```yaml
 replicaCount: 1